Team2337/2012ReboundRumble/README.md

 * An **autonomous** that reads scripts (with its own language) placed via FTP on the cRIO.

-	-There is an overarching structure that manages commands based on their parameters outlined in the script
+	* There is an overarching structure that manages commands based on their parameters outlined in the script

-	-Possible autonomous functions reference already written code in Periodic Tasks.vi -An autonomous script is selected by the driver controller while the robot is disabled
+	* Possible autonomous functions reference already written code in Periodic Tasks.vi

+	* An autonomous script is selected by the driver controller while the robot is disabled

 * All logic is contained inside the **Periodic Tasks.vi**, with control data passed to Periodic Tasks via local variables -This means all code is consistently executed (no depending on DS packets affecting how fast commands are updated) -Teleop.vi is used to assign joystick commands into robot commands, each with its own local variable